simenhagen/gazeContingent_eyeTracking/README.md

 ## create common license
-The usage of any material should follow the terms of the create common license (CC-BY-NC-4.0), as specified here: https://creativecommons.org/licenses/by-nc/4.0/
+The usage of any material should follow the create common license terms (CC-BY-NC-4.0), as specified here: https://creativecommons.org/licenses/by-nc/4.0/

 ## Reference